menisadi/ch0/README.md

 - [ ] Add `status` / `check` command that reports check-like info
 - [ ] Decide and implement draw policy: claimable vs automatic handling of draws
 - [ ] Add optional PGN autosave to a file (date/engine/color in file-name)
+- [ ] Add "illegal moves" count (which will be printed at the end)
+- [ ] Add Stockfish bundling or automatic UCI discovery